 - 1. The Universal Turing Machine (UTM) defined by Alan Turing, is 'universal' in the sense of being able to simulate any computation performed by any other special-purpose TM.
 In other words, the UTM can be programmed to execute any TM computation.
 This is a provable property, and is not in question here or elsewhere. - 2.
 However, the UTM is not known to be 'universal' in the more general sense of being able to simulate by its own means any computation performed by means of any other computational device (not necessarily a TM).
 It is this universality of the UTM, in the more general sense, that is expressed by the CTT. - 3.
-My work has shown the CTT, and more generally computational universality, to be false.
-Specifically, I proved the stronger result that no 'Universal Computer' is possible, thus eliminating, not only the UTM, but also all other models of computation as contenders for the title.
+The NCT shows the CTT, and more generally computational universality, to be false.
+Specifically, the NCT is a stronger result, namely, that no 'Universal Computer' is possible; this eliminates, not only the UTM, but also all other models of computation as contenders for the title.